 09 of 12

 It's always wise to test your soil before you start adding things to it.
 If you amended your soil in the fall, check your soil's pH (alkaline, neutral or acidic) to see how balanced your soil's nutrients are and determine if any corrective measures are needed.
 Most plants enjoy a good feeding in the spring when they have their initial growth spurt.
 If you have rich, healthy soil, all you should need to do in the spring is a bit of top dressing with compost, manure or a complete slow release organic fertilizer.
 If you prefer using synthetic fertilizers, you can start applying it once your plants show signs of new growth.

 10 of 12

 If you want to propagate or move your plants, spring is the ideal time to divide or transplant them.
-It's amazing how quickly plants recover from this abuse if you catch them early when the weather is still mild, and they're raring to grow.
+It's amazing how quickly plants recover if you catch them early when the weather is still mild, and they're raring to grow.

 11 of 12